kcspradlin/kelly_criterion_portfolio/Readme.md

   the matrix per line, with the variances and covariances separated by spaces or tabs.

+Fourth, the script can instead read data from a file with the asset prices, and then it will calculate the mean returns and covariances of the returns.
+This file has to have a specific format:

+* the prices in each period need to be on one row and separated by tabs
+* the prices on one row are assumed to come from the period (day, week, or any other interval of time) immediately after the period from which the prices on the row above it in the file came.

 When you run the script, you'll be shown a menu with four choices.
-Enter a number from 1 to 4 to select one of the choices, or just hit the Enter key to exit.
+Enter a number from 1 to 5 to select one of the choices, or just hit the Enter key to exit.
 Each choice takes you to a new screen, asks you for information and/or shows you something, and then brings you back to this main menu.